Sigd: Official national holiday in Israel

 In February 2008 MK Uri Ariel submitted legislation to the Knesset in order to establish Sigd as an Israeli national holiday, and in July 2008 the Knesset "decided to officially add the Ethiopian Sigd holiday to the list of State holidays."
 According to an opinion piece in the Jerusalem Post newspaper, however, "While the qessotch [Kessim] and Beta Israel rabbis are pleased that the Sigd became an official Israeli state holiday in 2008, they would also like the holiday to become an integral part of the yearly Jewish holiday cycle and be embraced by more Jews, at least in Israel, rather than remain a holiday primarily celebrated by the Jewish community from Ethiopia."

 Israeli President Isaac Herzog celebrated Sigd with the Ethiopian Jewish community on the Armon Hanatziv Promenade in November 2021.
 In his speech, he hailed Sigd as “a holiday of victory” and praised the Ethiopian Jewish community for its proactive efforts to immigrate to Israel.
+In 2025, Avera Mengistu, recently returned from Hamas captivity of a decade, celebrated Sigd in Jerusalem, making national news.

+Observance outside of Israel

+In 2025, a Sigd celebration took place at City Hall in New York City, the first Sigd event in the United States sponsored by a municipal government.
+The event was sponsored by the Mayor’s Office for the Prevention of Hate Crimes, and the nonprofit Bechol Lashon, which highlights racial and ethnic diversity within Jewry.
+Organizers noted the city's sizable population of Ethiopian Jews, living alongside the city's larger Jewish community.